 The good news is that you can change these settings in the same location from previous versions.
 Go to the Scene Tab in your properties editor.

-A key feature for doing precision modeling in Blender is the numeric input in your keyboard.
+A key feature for doing precision modeling in Blender is the numeric input on your keyboard.
 You can type lengths for your transformations in the keyboard to get a precise extrude or translation.

-Using advance mode for inputs will also give you a wide range of options, specially if you use the Imperial System.
-To enable advance mode you can press TAB before entering any value on the keyboard.
+Using advanced mode for inputs will also give you a wide range of options, especially if you use the Imperial System.
+To enable advanced mode you can press TAB before entering any value on the keyboard.

 Using feet and inches for modeling

-Blender does support both methods and no matter which system you use, Blender will help you getting your architectural models ready with numeric precision.
+Blender does support both methods and no matter which system you use, Blender will help you get your architectural models ready with numeric precision.